viamrobotics/docs/docs/components/power-sensor/_index.md

 ## API

-The power sensor component supports the following methods:
+To get started using your power sensor, see the [power sensor API](/appendix/apis/components/power-sensor/), which supports the following methods:

 {{< readfile "/static/include/components/apis/generated/power_sensor-table.md" >}}